andrewhslr419/andrewhslr419.github.io/aboutme.md

 ### my history
  I spent most of my work histroy in and around the mountain industry.
 Ski resort operations has been my focus for more than a decade and has allowed me the ability to travel.
 My experience in the resort industry includes but is not limited too: Lift Operation, Terrain park Managment, Mountain Safety and Snowboard Instruction.
 Corporations I have worked for include: Vail Resorts, Intrawest Ski Corporation, Ceasers Entertainment and Edgewood Reality.

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [https://www.youtube.com/watch?v=hHW1oY26kxQ]and it will answer **all** your questions.
+To be honest, I'm having some trouble remembering right now, so why don't you just watch https://www.youtube.com/watch?v=hHW1oY26kxQ and it will answer **all** your questions.